-Arlen Pyenson is a counsel in Crowell & Moring's New York office and is a member of the International Dispute Resolution and White Collar & Regulatory Enforcement groups.
+Arlen Pyenson is a counsel in Crowell & Moring's New York office and is a member of the White Collar & Regulatory Enforcement and International Dispute Resolution groups.
+In 2016, Arlen was recognized as a New York "Rising Star" in the area of Criminal Defense: White Collar by Super Lawyers Magazine.

 In the International Dispute Resolution group, her practice focuses on international commercial and investment arbitration.
 Arlen has represented parties in arbitrations under the rules of the International Chamber of Commerce (ICC), the International Centre for Dispute Resolution (ICDR), and the United Nations Commission on International Trade Law (UNCITRAL), involving various industries, including hospitality, beverage, and technology.
 Her experience includes disputes involving parties from Italy, Lithuania, the United States, the United Kingdom, Egypt, the United Arab Emirates, China, and South Korea.